-- A. Employees shall be placed within the Appendix A pay chart, as appropriate, on the same step and within the same pay grade that they had on June 30th. - B. Effective July 3, 2022, Employees shall be placed withing the Appendix A-1 pay chart, as appropriate, on the same step and within the same pay grade that they had on July 2, 2022.
-Appendix A-1 represents a 12.8% across the board increase. - C. A Step Pay Increase ("SPI") is an increase in pay involving movement from one pay step to the next pay step within the same pay grade.
+- A. For FY 25-26, the pay chart shown as Appendix A shall become effective July 13, 2025.
+Employees shall be placed within the Appendix A pay chart, as appropriate, on the same step and within the same pay grade that they had on July 12, 2025June 30, 2024, or the date before the Agreement is fully executed, whichever is later.
+An Employee may not exceed the highest step within his/hertheir pay grade. - B. A Step Pay Increase ("SPI") is an increase in pay involving movement from one pay step to the next pay step within the same pay grade.
 Funding and implementation of future SPI's, if any, shall be determined through negotiation and budgetary processes, and shall normally be effective on or about January 1st of each year if negotiated and budgeted for that fiscal year.

-Step Pay Increases will not be implemented in FY 22-23.
+SPI's will not be implemented in FY 254-256.